40PAI/Waridu_sistema_CRM/replit.md

 ## User Preferences
 - None specified yet

+## Accessibility Compliance
+The application now meets comprehensive WCAG accessibility standards with:
+- Full keyboard navigation support
+- Screen reader compatibility
+- Proper ARIA labeling and descriptions
+- Focus management in all interactive components
+- Semantic HTML structure throughout

 ## Next Steps
-The application is now ready for development and deployment in the Replit environment.
+The application is fully accessible and ready for deployment in the Replit environment with complete WCAG compliance.